 There are so many different activities to do in La Fortuna.
 You can go white-water rafting, climb a volcano or two, relax at hot springs, go ziplining or become a kid again and visit one of the best waterparks in Costa Rica.

 This means that picking where to stay is pretty simple.
-Whether you choose to stay right in the centre, or on one of the roads leading into town, you’re never far from where you want to be.
+Whether you choose to stay right in the centre or on one of the roads leading into town, you’re never far from where you want to be.

-Where to eat in La Fortuna
+Best places to eat in La Fortuna

 Don Rufino — a delicious and creative fine-dining restaurant